-I am an Associate Professor in the Department of Geography and the Faculty Ombudsperson at Texas State University.
+I am a Professor in the Department of Geography and the Faculty Ombudsperson at Texas State University.
 You can find me on BlueSky @fermentedlands as well as on The Conversation and at Forbes.com.

 I am a cultural geographer and political ecologist with specialties in land and environmental management; (ex)urbanization; (rural) sustainability and tourism; wine, beer, and cider geographies (aka fermented landscapes); and agriculture, inclusive of urban, peri-urban, and “local”.